-The Dolpo is an inner Himalayan range, a restricted area and officially opened for foreigners in only 1990.
+The Dolpo is an inner Himalayan range, a restricted area, and officially opened for foreigners in only 1990.
 Dolpo is the most prominent district of Nepal and covers a large number of the surface of the land.
-The region is the rain-shadow region and expands the areas with Tibet border.
-This area is declared as a restricted area due to the Khamba tribe.
-They were using the inner Himalayas of Nepal against China because of its remoteness.
+The Dolpo region is the rain-shadow area, whereas the border expands to the Tibet border.
+Due to the Khamba tribe, It is declared as a restricted area because they were using the inner Himalayas of Nepal against China.
 The Lower Dolpo trek is rich in a culture of Tibetan Buddhism.

 Kathmandu – Nepalgunj – Jhupal – Dunai – Tarakot – Do Tarap – Numa La Base Camp – Pelung Tang – Dajok Tang – Phoksundo Lake – Chhepka – Jhupal – Kathmandu